Floridsdorf: Early Migrations and Bavarian Settlement

-3. Babenberg Rule and First Records
+Babenberg Rule and First Records

-By the late 9th and 10th centuries, the territory came under Magyar raids until their defeat in 955.
-Under the Babenberg rule of eastern Austria (beginning in the late 10th century), the area began to be resettled and organized.
-The earliest recorded settlement in what is now Floridsdorf is Jedlesee, which is mentioned in a 1014 deed (as “Outcinessevve” – meaning “Uz’s lake”) issued by Emperor Henry II for the Bishop of Passau.
+By the late 9th and 10th centuries, the territory came under Hagyar raids until their defeat in 955.
+Under the Babenberg rule of eastern Austria, beginning in the late 10th century, the area began to be resettled and organized.
+The earliest recorded settlement in what is now Floridsdorf is Jedlesee, which is mentioned in a 1014 deed as Outcinessevve, meaning Uz's Lake, issued by Emperor Henry II for the Bishop of Passau.